UCSC-Treehouse/lib-prep-visualization/README.md

 Once each compendia from the config has been loaded into an Anndata object, the script will concatenate all of the Anndata objects into a single Anndata object.
 This is preformed using the `anndata.concat()` method from the Anndata library, which concatenates row-wise (i.e., samples are stacked, genes are aligned).

 The script then computes the neighbor graph and UMAP using the `scanpy` library and storing the results in the Anndata object.
+Both are seeded with the `seed` value from the config for reproducibility.
+If no seed is provided in the config, a default value of 42 is used.

 Finally, the processed Anndata object is saved to `processed/processed_data.hd5ad`.